gittuf/gittuf/docs/cli/gittuf_policy_tui.md

 ### Synopsis

-This command allows users to start a terminal-based interface to manage policies.
-The signing key specified will be used to sign all operations while in the TUI.
-Changes to the policy files in the TUI are staged immediately without further confirmation and users are required to run `gittuf policy apply` to commit the changes
+This command starts a terminal-based interface to manage policies.
+If a signing key is provided, mutating operations are enabled and signed.
+Without a signing key, the TUI runs in read-only mode.
+Changes to the policy files in the TUI are staged immediately without further confirmation and users are required to run `gittuf policy apply` to commit the changes.

 ```
 gittuf policy tui [flags]